jaycode/chanelink/readme.md

 so you do not need to bundle install everytime you run it.
 For this, do the following:
     ```
     # You can get container ID from `docker ps`.
-    docker commit -m "Initialised" ID jaycode/chink:v0.1
+    docker commit -m "Initialised" ID chink/main:v0.1
     ```

-    That command stores your created container into image "jaycode/chink:v0.1".
-From now on, you may run that image to get your app to current stage.
-To test this, feel free to remove the currently running docker container (docker stop ID && docker rm ID) then run the following:
+    That command stores your created container into image "chink/main:v0.1".
+From now on, you may `run` that image to get your app to current stage.
-    ```
-    docker run -d -p 80:80 -v /c/Users/Path/to/project:/home/app jaycode/chink:v0.1
-    ```

     If you get mysql socket connection error, run the following:
     ```